-Winter weather can sometimes make business travel a challenge and winter storms can cause delays, cancellations and general inconvenience for travelers across the country.
-With that in mind, here are some tips from seasoned travelers to minimize the impact weather has on your travel this winter, as well as some of the steps we take to ensure we are able to accommodate increases in call volume caused by Mother Nature.
+Winter weather can sometimes make business travel a challenge and winter storms can cause flight delays, cancellations and general inconvenience for travelers.
+With that in mind, here are some tips from seasoned travelers to minimize the impact winter weather has on your travel, as well as some of the steps we take at Travel and Transport to ensure we are able to accommodate increases in call volume caused by Mother Nature.

 Winter Storm Travel Tips

 We talked to some of our company road warriors, like our Directors of Technology Solutions Tim Arnold and Margie Cope, to understand what they do when winter weather threatens their travel plans.
 Here are their top recommendations:

 - If you can't fly direct, try to connect at an airport hub that is less likely to be affected by winter weather, i.e. usually the farther south the better if you're traveling in the U.S.

 - If you know a storm is forecast to arrive at your destination or at your connection point, try to get there before the storm does and make arrangements to leave after it departs.

 - Booking an early morning flight improves your chances of finding a seat on a later departure should your original flight be canceled or delayed.

 - Longer layovers provide a better chance of making your connection if your original flight is delayed.

 - Ensure that your phone number is registered in your frequent flyer profile so the airline will be able to contact you regarding delays and cancellations.
 Tim explains, “If an airline is going to cancel a flight, frequent flyer participants are often the first to be notified.”

 Make sure you have the latest version of your corporate travel app, such as Travel and Transport's Dash Mobile, to receive alternate flight information, book travel or contact a travel advisor for assistance.